 Nevada is a great place for rocks and minerals.
 Nevada is the seventh largest state in the union.
 Yet it's population density is very low.
 So much of the state is still open and uncrowded lands.
 There are nearly 50 million acres of BLM land to explore.

 See my page on Rockhounding Rules for general information on the rules of collecting rocks on various lands.

 At one time most of Nevada was underwater.
 Then ice from the ice age covered much of the land.
 But the state slowly dried out and in fact Nevada is now the driest state.
 All these changes created not only many fossils, but gold, silver, and many other minerals.
 Since Nevada was a huge mining state, there now are lots of tailings piles and mine dumps to search through.

 The gold rush spilled into Nevada.
 Hundreds of men combed the interior of Nevada in the early 1860s, where they established mines and camps such as Table Mountain, Austin, Ophir, Jefferson, Silver Peak, and Cortez.
 By 1879, Nevada could claim 149 mining districts, each with one or more camps.
 Today Nevada is the third largest gold producer in the world .
 Silver mining in Nevada began in 1858 with the discovery of the Comstock Lode, the first major silver-mining district in the United States.
-Nevada calls itself the "Silver State."
+Nevada calls itself the "Silver State", and Silver is the state mineral.
 In 2006, Nevada was the nation's second-largest producer of silver, after Alaska.

 Click here to see some of the great materials that come from Nevada!